ONS-OpenData/cmd-databaker-utils/README.md

 ## Adding additional output structures

-Iv'e initially only added the v4 structure used by cmd.
+Iv'e initially only added the v4 structure used by cmd and a simple example named example.py.
 We can add more as follows.

 Add a new .py file with a single function to the /structures directory.
 This file must contain one function called run that takes the name of the file to be output and variable representing a list of pandas dataframes.